Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: APPLICATION TO MICROWAVE METAFURFACE FILTERS

-Using the QNMT design method, as well as guidance from the previous two-pole bandpass structure, we now design all four standard types mentioned in section~\ref{sec-filter-design} for third-order bandpass filters.
-The three poles necessary for each wanted filter are given by standard analytical expressions or software tools~\cite{dimopoulos2011analog}.
-Since all filter types are of third order with $C_{21}=0$ [case (a)], we see from Eq.~(\ref{eq:condition-a}) that we trivially need port-coupling coefficients $D$ with ratios $\sigma\propto(1,-1,1)$ for the three modes.
+Using the QNMT design method, as well as guidance from the previous two-pole bandpass structure, we now design all four SF types mentioned in section~\ref{sec-filter-design} for third-order bandpass filters.
+We saw that all odd-order bandpass SFs have $C_{21}=0$ [case (a)], so Eq.~(\ref{eq:condition-a}) requires port-coupling coefficients with ratios $\sigma^{\mathrm{opt}}\propto(1,-1,1)$ for the three modes.

 To implement these filters, we use a structure with the same unit-cell topology as in \figref{Fig-double-background}(a), but with three metallic sheets and four dielectric layers.
 Based on the insight gained in section~\ref{subsec_doublelayer} from the effective circuit model, we realize that each of the inside layers will create a longitudinal parallel $L_{j}C_{j}\propto\epsilon_{j}$ resonance, which will cause a transmission zero $\propto1/\sqrt{\epsilon_{j}}$.
 For the inverse Chebyshev and elliptic filters, two \emph{distinct} zeros are required.
-Therefore, we need different dielectric constants $\epsilon_{j}$ for the inside layers.
-This means that the physical structure for these filter types must \emph{not} be symmetric, so their modes are not even or odd, even if their radiative tails are [$\sigma=(1,-1,1)$].
+Therefore, we need \emph{different} dielectric constants $\epsilon_{j}$ for the inside layers.
+This means that the physical structure for these filter types must \emph{not} be symmetric, so their modes are not even or odd, even if their radiative tails are [$\sigma=\pm(1,-1,1)$].
 On the other hand, Butterworth and Chebyshev filters do not have real zeros, so there we can choose a symmetric structure, which simplifies the optimization problem, as only eigenfrequencies need to be matched (in the correct order of modal symmetry).
-However, for these ``zeroless'' ISFs, the challenge with the chosen metasurface topology is to push away from our bandwidth the unavoidable zero that will arise from the inside layers.
-The simplest way to accomplish this, is to look for solutions where these layers are thick enough that the second-order dependence of the longitudinal parallel $L_{j}C_{j}$ on $t_{j}$ moves the zero to sufficiently high frequencies.
+However, for these ``zeroless'' SFs, the challenge with the chosen metasurface topology is to push away from our bandwidth the unavoidable zero that will arise from the inside layers.
+The simplest way to accomplish this is to look for solutions where these layers are thick enough that the higher-order dependence of the longitudinal parallel $L_{j}C_{j}$ on $t_{j}$ moves the zero to sufficiently high frequencies.
 Different topologies could also be devised that eliminate either the mutual inductance or capacitance between sheets.